marek22k/mping-sender-mirror/BUILDING.md

 (To execute clangformat, `ninja-build` is required.)

-### Getting crazytrace
+### Getting mping-sender

-The executable file is located at `./build/crazytrace`.
+The executable file is located at `./build/mping-sender`.

 ## Building with meson and ninja

-It is also possible to build crazytrace without the Makefile wrapper.
+It is also possible to build mping-sender without the Makefile wrapper.

 To do this, the Meson project can be set up first: